NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **Scene Epsilon** (float, range [0, 10000], default 1000)

     The scene epsilon is a factor on the SCENE_EPSILON_SCALE (1.0e-7f) which move the ray tmin value along the ray direction to avoid self-intersections with the surface a continuation ray starts from.
 Because this is a scene size depended method, this can be adjusted if there are "shadow acne" effects (usually darker circular artifacts on flat surfaces) due to self-intersection when testing light visibility.
-(Set this to zero to see what self-intersections look like.)
+(Set this to zero to see what self-intersections look like).
 There are more robust ways to solve self-intersection artifacts, not shown in this example.

 * **Force Unlit** (boolean, default off)

     Override all materials to be rendered as unlit.
 This is not changing the materials' unlit state individually but just forces the renderer to use the unlit result which is the material base color.
     This is useful to see if there is anything inside the scene for assets which haven't been modeled to work with global illumination and might stay black.
-(VirtualCity.gltf is one such case, which is an interesting model for camera animations though.)
+(VirtualCity.gltf is one such case, which is an interesting model for camera animations though).

 * **Direct Lighting** (boolean, default on)